A universal sum over topologies in 3d gravity: The fundamental group of the gravitational machine

 It is also sometimes written as $G*_{\tau}$, with $\tau$ the isomorphism between $A$ and $B$.
 For an introduction to HNN extensions, including an HNN extended version of the Seifert–van Kampen theorem see \cite{monster:2024}, page 1685. }

 For the group of the integers, \eqref{eq:HNNintegers} corresponds to the presentation:

 where $\langle e\rangle$ is the infinite cyclic group on a single generator $e$.

 A different example is to consider the action of the infinite dihedral group D$_\infty \cong \ZZ_2 * \ZZ_2$ acting on the same tree (which one can consider as an $\infty$-gon).
 Now there are two kinds of vertices: those serving as targets and those serving as sources.
-We color code them as follows \be \vcenter{\hbox{ }}\ , \ee again continued indefinitely to the left and the right.
-The action of D$_\infty$ is defined as follows.
-We start by choosing a pair of adjacent blue and red vertices.
-We let one of the $\ZZ_2$ factors act by a half-turn around the blue vertex; the other $\ZZ_2$ factor acts by a half-turn around the red vertex.
-The graph of groups is given by

-This graph makes the structure of D$_\infty$ as an amalgamated product of two components very explicit.
-More generally, the group reconstructed from a graph of groups which is given by a single edge and two vertices is given by

-A more complicated example is the action of the modular group, which we present as $\PSL(2,\ZZ)=\langle S,\, T\, | \, S^2=1=(ST)^3 \rangle$, acting on the Farey tree, which is a tree with two kinds of vertices, namely 2-valent vertices and 3-valent vertices.
-Edges connect the 2-valent vertices with 3-valent vertices and we can take the orientation to be towards the 3-valent vertices.
-Here is a portion of the Farey tree with a similar color coding, \be \vcenter{\hbox{ }} \ , \ee again continued indefinitely.
-The $S$ and $ST$ elements rotate adjacent 2-valent and 3-valent vertices, respectively.
-As in D$_\infty$, the fundamental domain of this tree is a single edge with two vertices; however, the stabilizer groups of the vertices are different:
+We color code them as follows \be \vcenter{\hbox{